 - The #1 cause of histamine excess: fermentation and deterioration of foods.

 - So much of histamine intolerance can be resolved by addressing the quality of food, not by removing foods altogether.

 - Our bodies are designed to diffuse the excess histamines.
 If you have a genetic condition where you have reduced enzymes or you have gut issues, you may be producing insufficient diamine oxidase (DAO).
-A November study found that DAO deficiency is the leading cause of histamine intolerance.
-70% of those who responded to a low histamine diet had DAO deficiency.
+Research shows that DAO deficiency is the leading cause of histamine intolerance.

 - About 50% of excess histamine is metabolized in the gastrointestinal tract, the rest is metabolized by a second enzyme called Histamine N-Methyltransferase (HNMT) which is mostly produced in the liver as part of the methylation process.

 - All of these enzymes depend on co-factors; vitamin B6, zinc, vitamin C, and copper deficiencies, for example, can have an effect on those enzymes’ function.

 - The gold standard is a blood test to determine the level of DAO function you have and from there, implement a low-histamine diet and see what effect that has on your DAO level, and then re-test in two weeks.

 - Alternatively, for those unable to have testing done, an elimination diet with food challenges.

 - If you go on a low-histamine diet, and your symptoms or levels don’t improve, then you don’t have histamine intolerance.
 In this case, Alison finds that SIBO is often the problem instead.

 - Is There a Cure for Histamine Intolerance?
 (31:30)

 - It depends on where you are on the spectrum.
 If you have a genetic deficiency (DAO or HNMT) or cell changes through mastocytosis, you can improve the situation but not cure it.